H.R. 20: Richard L. Trumka Protecting the Right to Organize Act of 2025

 First contracts can't sit in limbo for years

 If a new union and employer do not reach a first contract after 90 days of bargaining, either side can request mediation.
-If there is still no deal after 30 more days, a three-person arbitration panel must step in and issue binding terms that last for 2 years.
+If there is still no deal after 30 more days, a three-person arbitration panel steps in and issues binding terms that last for two years, with a decision due within 120 days.

 Union elections move on a tighter clock

-Pre-election hearings would have to begin within 8 days, and elections would have to be scheduled within 20 business days.
-Employers would also have 2 business days to give unions a voter list with contact information for eligible workers.
+Pre-election hearings would have to begin within 8 days, and elections would have to be scheduled within 20 business days of the direction of election.
+Employers would have just 2 business days to hand the union a voter list with workers' contact information.

 Anti-union violations get much more expensive

-Unfair labor practice penalties could reach $50,000 per violation, rising to $100,000 for repeat violations within 5 years.
-Separate penalties could also apply for ignoring labor board orders or breaking voter-list and notice rules.
+Unfair labor practice penalties could reach $50,000 per violation, rising to $100,000 for repeat violations within five years.
+Separate penalties could apply for ignoring a labor board order or breaking voter-list and notice rules, and directors or officers can be held personally liable.

 Workers can recover more than lost pay

-When workers win, the labor board would have to award back pay plus liquidated damages equal to two times the damages awarded.
-In practical terms, that triples the damages portion before any other remedy is added.
+When workers win, the labor board would award back pay plus liquidated damages equal to two times the damages awarded.
+In practical terms, that triples the damages portion before any other remedy, such as front pay or attorney's fees, is added.

 More workers count as employees

-The bill uses a strict 3-part test for independent contractor status.
-Unless a worker is truly free from control, works outside the company's usual business, and runs an independent trade, that worker would generally be treated as an employee under federal labor law.
+The bill uses a strict three-part test for independent contractor status.
+Unless a worker is free from the company's control, works outside its usual business, and runs an independent trade, that worker would generally be treated as an employee under federal labor law.

 Companies sharing control can share responsibility

-Businesses could be treated as joint employers if they share control over key job terms, including through indirect control or even authority they reserve but do not regularly use.
-That matters for franchises, staffing arrangements, and subcontracting chains.
+Businesses could be treated as joint employers if they share control over key job terms, including through indirect control or authority they reserve but do not regularly use.
+That reaches franchises, staffing arrangements, and subcontracting chains.

 Remote union voting becomes mandatory

-Within 1 year of enactment, union voting systems would have to allow voting by internet or telephone.
+Within one year of enactment, union voting systems would have to let workers cast ballots by internet or telephone.
 The bill also orders future government studies on broader bargaining structures and who is covered by labor law.

 Who benefits from H.R.
 20?